stjordanis/lecture-source-py/rst_files/arellano.rst

 We use simple discretization on a grid of asset holdings and income levels

-.. note that the next line will need to be changed when we add a Julia version

 The output process is discretized using `Tauchen's quadrature method <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py>`_